 In the old days (okay, not that old), clothing manufacturers used a fabric tag sewn into the garment (usually at the neck) to give parents sizing and care information.
 Unfortunately, these labels can feel uncomfortable on your kids’ skin.
 About 10 years ago, manufacturers began using ink stamped label and get rid of the sewn in fabric tag.

-Sorry to say, some manufacturers still have fabric tags–we recommend you avoid them.
+Yes, other manufacturers still have fabric tags–we recommend you avoid them.
 The other option is to remove them, but if you plan to resell or reuse them, you’ll be tossing out the sizing information too.

 FYI, even if the fabric neck tag is missing, you may still find a fabric tag along the back or side seam of the pants.